mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

 ```
 {{< /div >}}

-This example above first creates a sphere using *Rhino3dm* locally.
-Then request Compute to mesh that BREP to Compute, the BREP sphere is meshed.
-Compute then returns the mesh.
-Finally using the local *Rhino3dm* package to walk through the mesh, the vertices are counted.
+The example above first creates a sphere using *Rhino3dm*.
+Then, we make a call to Rhino.Compute to create a mesh from that Brep object.
+Rhino.Compute then returns the mesh.
+Finally, we use *Rhino3dm* to walk through the mesh and count the number of vertices.

 <table class="multiline">
 <tr>